yousefbh1/Project_Demos/Instagram Clone/INFO.md

 A user can create/edit/delete their account information, create a post with a caption, comment, like posts, and follow/unfollow any user.

-Please watch a video for a demonstration of these features.
+Please watch the video for a demonstration of these features.